timmshinbone/TS_SampleLesson/README.md

 ### Class Activity

-__1.__ Declare one function that adds two numbers, halves the sum, and prints the result to the console.
-Invoke the function for each of these sets of numbers:
+__1.__ Declare one function called _addAndHalve_ that takes two numbers as arguments, adds those two numbers, halves the sum, and returns the result.
+Invoke the function using each of these sets of numbers:

 	- 5, 11
 	- 4, 16
 	- 8, 20

-__2.__ Declare one function that will multiply two numbers, and compile the results in an array called "products".
+__2.__ Declare one function called _multiply_ that will multiply two numbers, and _push_ the results to an array called _products_.
 Invoke that function for these sets of numbers.
+Log the resulting array to the console.

 	- 3, 5
 	- 2, 4
 	- 10, 5
 	- 4, 20

-__3.__
+__3.__ Declare one function called _divider_ that takes two arguments, and divides the first number by the second.
+Use the first item from the newly minted _products_ array, and divide it by the first number of the first set from the last problem.
+Do this for each of the items in _products_ with their corresponding first number from problem #2. (the result should be the second number from each set!)

 ----------